Nelson Doi: Early and legislative years

 Doi grew up in Hilo and Kawaihae on the island of Hawai'i and attended Honoka'a High School.
-He went on to attend the University of Hawaii, where he was president of the Associated Students of the University of Hawaii from December 1944 to June 1945.
+He went on to attend the University of Hawaiʻi at Mānoa, where he was president of the Associated Students of the University of Hawaii from December 1944 to June 1945.

 Doi began his political career at the 1950 Hawaiʻi State Constitutional Convention that drafted the first state laws for Hawaiʻi that went into effect in 1959.
 During that Convention, Doi noted "a frustration that began to ferment" amongst the delegates.
 In the 1954 election, that frustration led to a huge victory for the Democrats, who seized control of what had been a territory dominated by Republicans.
 Doi, representing Hawaii Island, was one of the victorious Democrats.
 Other Democrats first elected in 1954 included the late U.S. Senator Dan Inouye, former Governor George Ariyoshi, the late U.S. Senator Spark Matsunaga.

 After that victory in 1954, Doi then served in the Hawaii Territorial Senate in 1955-1959 and then in the Hawaiʻi State Senate from 1959 to 1969, including as Senate President from 1963 to 1964.
 During his tenure in the Senate, Doi was frequently at odds with Governor John A. Burns and Senate Democratic leaders.

 In 1968, Doi was one of 82 delegates to the Hawaii Constitutional Convention held at McKinley High School.
 Among the issues addressed at the Convention were reapportioning legislative districts, mandating an annual 60-day legislative session, lengthening the terms of judges, authorizing collective bargaining for public employees, strengthening privacy rights for individuals, enhancing county home rule, and creating the Office of Hawaiian Affairs.
 Other prominent political figures who were among the delegates were George Ariyoshi, Frank Fasi, and Patricia Saiki.